Khufu: Modern egyptological evaluations

 Over time, Egyptologists examined possible motives and reasons as to how Khufu's reputation changed over time.
 Closer examinations of and comparisons between contemporary documents, later documents and Greek and Coptic readings reveal that Khufu's reputation changed slowly, and that the positive views about the king still prevailed during the Greek and Ptolemaic era.
 Alan B. Lloyd, for example, points to documents and inscriptions from the 6th dynasty listing an important town called Menat-Khufu, meaning "nurse of Khufu".
 This town was still held in high esteem during the Middle Kingdom period.
 Lloyd is convinced that such a heart-warming name wouldn't have been chosen to honour a king with a bad (or, at least, questionable) reputation.
 Furthermore, he points to the overwhelming number of places where mortuary cults for Khufu were practiced, even outside Giza.
 These mortuary cults were still practiced even in Saitic and Persian periods.

 The famous Lamentation Texts from the First Intermediate Period reveal some interesting views about the monumental tombs from the past; they were at that time seen as proof of vanity.
 However, they give no hint of a negative reputation of the kings themselves, and thus they do not judge Khufu in a negative way.

 Modern Egyptologists evaluate Herodotus's and Diodorus's stories as some sort of defamation, based on both authors' contemporary philosophy.
 They call for caution against the credibility of the ancient traditions.
-They argue that the classical authors lived around 2000 years after Khufu, and their sources that were available in their lifetimes surely were antiquated.
+They argue that the classical authors lived around 2,000 years after Khufu, and their sources that were available in their lifetimes surely were antiquated.
 Additionally some Egyptologists point out that the philosophies of the ancient Egyptians had changed since the Old Kingdom.
 Oversized tombs such as the Giza pyramids must have appalled the Greeks and even the later priests of the New Kingdom, because they remembered the heretic pharaoh Akhenaten and his megalomaniac building projects.

 This negative picture was presumably projected onto Khufu and his pyramid.
 The view was possibly promoted by the fact that during Khufu's lifetime, permission for the creation of oversized statues made of precious stone and their displaying in public was limited to the king.
 In their era, the Greek authors, mortuary priests, and temple priests could only explain the impressive monuments and statues of Khufu as the result of a megalomaniac.
 These negative evaluations were applied to Khufu.

-Furthermore, several Egyptologists point out that Roman historians such as Pliny the Elder and Frontinus (both around 70 A.D.) equally do not hesitate to ridicule the pyramids of Giza: Frontinus calls them "idle pyramids, containing the indispensable structures likewise to some of our abandoned aqueducts at Rome" and Pliny describes them as "the idle and foolish ostentation of royal wealth".
+Furthermore, several Egyptologists point out that Roman historians such as Pliny the Elder and Frontinus (both around AD 70) equally do not hesitate to ridicule the pyramids of Giza: Frontinus calls them "idle pyramids, containing the indispensable structures likewise to some of our abandoned aqueducts at Rome" and Pliny describes them as "the idle and foolish ostentation of royal wealth".
 Egyptologists clearly see politically and socially motivated intentions in these criticisms and it seems paradoxical that the use of these monuments was forgotten, but the names of their builders remained immortalized.